-Join us at Imire for a multi-week wildlife conservation course covering a huge variety of subjects and skills, delivered in a mixture of lecture-style lessons and exciting outdoor practical activities.
-Our FGASA-endorsed Nature Enthusiast Course is the perfect way to increase your wildlife knowledge and appreciation of the natural world, while contributing to Imire's wildlife conservation efforts through volunteer work in the conservancy and within our local communities.
+Live at Imire for our 6-week wildlife conservation course, where you will cover a wide range of subjects and skills, delivered in a mixture of lecture-style lessons and exciting outdoor practical activities.
+Our FGASA-certified Nature Enthusiast Course is the perfect way to increase your wildlife knowledge and respect for the natural world, while contributing to Imire's wildlife conservation efforts through volunteer work in the conservancy and within our local communities.

 No prior experience is necessary!
-The 6-week wildlife course is perfect for school leavers, gap year travel and graduates looking to take their next career steps.
-It has also been designed to suit those looking for career guidance, or nature-lovers of all ages and backgrounds who are looking for a longer and more in-depth bush experience.
-If you’ve already been on safari or volunteered in Africa (or at Imire!) before, this wildlife course is the natural next step.
+The 6-week wildlife course is perfect for school leavers, as part of gap year travel, or for graduates looking to take their next career steps.
+It has been designed to suit those looking for career guidance, or nature lovers of all ages and backgrounds who are looking for a longer and more in-depth bush experience.
+If you’ve already been on safari or volunteered in Africa (or at Imire!), this wildlife course is the natural next step.

 WHAT MAKES OUR COURSE UNIQUE?

-Course length: our six-week wildlife course enables us to go into much more detail than others.
+Course length: the 6-week course duration enables us to go into much more detail than other shorter courses.
 Without strict time constraints, we are able to delve much deeper into each subject, allowing sufficient study time both in the classroom and out in the field.

-Course numbers: we have limited our nature courses to a maximum of 10 students, which allows for plenty of one-to-one training and guidance.
+Course numbers: we have limited wildlife courses to a maximum of six students per course, which allows for plenty of one-to-one training and guidance.

-FGASA accreditation: the course is fully endorsed by FGASA (Field Guide Association of Southern Africa).
+FGASA certified: the course is certified by FGASA (Field Guide Association of Southern Africa).

-You will gain an in-depth understanding of the fascinating worlds of amphibians, reptiles, fish, birds and mammals (of course focusing on our ten black and white rhino and three elephants).
-Students will learn about our different environments and habitats, learn to identify large and small animals, track wildlife and interpret signs, and understand animal and bird behaviours.
-Learn advanced bush survival, tracking and navigation skills, and cover topics in botany, geology, ecology, weather and climate.
+You will gain an in-depth understanding of the fascinating worlds of amphibians, reptiles, fish, birds and mammals (of course, including black and white rhinos, cheetahs and elephants).
+Students will learn about different environments and habitats, learn to identify large and small animals, track wildlife and interpret signs, and understand animal and bird behaviours.
+You will learn advanced bush survival, tracking and navigation skills, and cover topics in botany, geology, ecology, weather and climate.

 The course will also draw in local conservation experts, giving students an insight into Zimbabwe’s conservation and cultural history, the current challenges facing Imire, and an outline of the work that is currently being done to secure the future of our wildlife and wilderness areas.

-There is no other Nature Enthusiast course which facilitates meaningful research quite like ours, where participants actively contribute to Imire’s scientific research projects.
+There is no other wildlife course which facilitates meaningful research quite like ours, where participants actively contribute to Imire’s research projects.

 Each topic of study includes a research project.
-For example – if you’re studying mammals you will assist rangers to track the rhinos on foot and in the vehicle using telemetry devices.
+For example, if you are studying mammals you will assist rangers to track the rhinos on foot and in the vehicle using telemetry devices.
 Over time, your location data will be mapped, revealing our ‘rhino hot spots’.
 This will allow us to better deploy our anti-poaching resources and manage the vegetation on which the rhinos and other animals rely.